Featured

 Lottie’s witness statement

-From what she has written you can only imagine what Anna and Mia said about the content of my email.
-Her comment about me laughing and joking with the crew is a reference to me touching Ven’s ankle whilst I was behind him sweeping the carpet.
-The only crew members present at the time were Lottie and Katrina.
+From what Lottie has said, you can imagine what Anna and Mia said about the content of my email.
+Her comment about me laughing and joking with the crew refers to me touching Ven’s ankle while I was sweeping the carpet.
+The email was only sent to the crew working in Economy because the Voice of the Customer feedback was only relevant to them.

-The purpose of the email was to share some of my experience with four young people who had been in the company for less than twelve months.
-Only Anna had flown previously.
+The purpose of the email was to share my experience with four young people who had been in the company for less than twelve months.
+Only Anna had flown previously for a short period of time.
 We left Atlanta on Christmas Day and flew home through the night.

-VoC is the Voice of Customer programme.
-These surveys are sent once passengers have completed their journey.
+VoC is the Voice of the Customer programme.
+These questionnaires are sent after customers land from their flight.

-Peter and Mia thought my email was totally unnecessary whilst Anna claimed it had a negative effect on her mental health and was a further attack from an overly critical Flight Manager.
+Peter and Mia thought my email was “unnecessary”, while Anna claimed it had a negative effect on her mental health and was a further attack from an overly critical Flight Manager.

 Peter had been in the company for six months, Mia for just over a year and Anna for less than a year.
-Neither Peter or Mia had flown as Cabin Crew prior to joining the company.
+Neither Peter or Mia had flown previously as Cabin Crew.

 Being Cabin Crew | The Ugly Truth Part 2